searchlight/icinga-operator/docs/alert.md

 * metadata.name - The name of the Alert object.
 * metadata.namespace - The namespace of the Alert object
 * metadata.labels - The Kubernetes object labels.
 This labels are used to determine for which object this alert will be set.
-* spec.checkCommand - Icinga CheckCommand name
+* spec.check - Icinga CheckCommand name
-* spec.icingaParam - IcingaParam contains parameters for Icinga config
+* spec.intervals - IcingaParam contains parameters for Icinga config
-* spec.notifierParams - NotifierParams contains array of information to send notifications for Incident
+* spec.receivers - NotifierParams contains array of information to send notifications for Incident
 * spec.vars - Vars contains array of Icinga Service variables to be used in CheckCommand.

 #### IcingaParam Fields

-* checkIntervalSec - How frequently Icinga Service will be checked
+* checkInterval - How frequently Icinga Service will be checked
-* alertIntervalSec - How frequently notifications will be send
+* alertInterval - How frequently notifications will be send

 #### NotifierParam Fields